-How to Motivate Pupils in Own Learning: For Teachers & Parents Helping Children - What is a SMART IEP?
-Self-Monitoring
+How to Motivate Pupils In Own Learning: For Teachers and Parents; Individual Education Plans; Self-Monitoring

 Having read missolive’s hub Teaching Reluctant and Struggling Readers part 1, I was reminded about how important it is to engage the pupil in directing his or her own learning.
 My involvement with dyslexic students has shown me how important it is to give them a voice in their own schooling.